PriyaD17/Pdf2Mp3/README.md

      cd pdf2mp3
      ```

-2. Install dependencies:
+2. Set up a virtual environment:
      ```bash
-     pip install -r requirements.txt
+     python3 -m venv .venv
+     source .venv/bin/activate
      ```

+3. Install dependencies:
+     ```bash
+     pip install pyttsx3 pypdf2
+     ```

-3. If you encounter issues with `pyttsx3` installation, ensure you have the necessary system dependencies.
+4. If you encounter issues with `pyttsx3` installation, ensure you have the necessary system dependencies.
 For example, on Linux, you may need to install `espeak`, `libespeak1`, or other TTS-related libraries:
      ```bash
      sudo apt-get install espeak
      ```